<input type="date">

 Validation

 By default, <input type="date"> doesn't validate the entered value beyond its format.
-The interfaces generally don't let you enter anything that isn't a date — which is helpful — but you can leave the field empty or enter an invalid date in browsers where the input falls back to type text (like the 32nd of April).
+The interfaces generally don't let you enter anything that isn't a date — which is helpful.

-If you use min and max to restrict the available dates (see Setting maximum and minimum dates), supporting browsers will display an error if you try to submit a date that is out of bounds.
-However, you'll need to double-check the submitted results to ensure the value is within these dates, if the date picker isn't fully supported on the user's device.
+If you use min and max to restrict the available dates (see Setting maximum and minimum dates), the form control disables invalid dates, and will display an error if you try to submit a date that is out of bounds.

 Let's look at an example of minimum and maximum dates, and also made a field required: